Optimal Enumeration of Eulerian Trails in Directed Graphs: Abstract

 \section{Abstract}

 The BEST theorem, due to de Bruijn, van Aardenne-Ehrenfest, Smith, and Tutte, is a classical tool from graph theory that links the Eulerian trails in a directed graph $G=(V,E)$ with the arborescences in $G$.
 In particular, one can use the BEST theorem to count the Eulerian trails in $G$ in polynomial time.
 For enumerating the Eulerian trails in $G$, one could naturally resort to first enumerating the arborescences in $G$ and then exploiting the insight of the BEST theorem to enumerate the Eulerian trails in $G$: every arborescence in $G$ corresponds to at least one Eulerian trail in $G$.
-The fastest algorithm for enumerating arborescences in $G$ takes $\cO(m\log n + n + \totalArbs \log^2 n)$ time, where $n=|V|$, $m=|E|$, and $\totalArbs$ is the number of arborescences in $G$ [Uno, ISAAC 1998].\footnote{Very recently, after the preparation of this paper, the running time has been improved to the optimal $\cO(m + \totalArbs)$ time \cite{gawrychowski2026enumeratingdirectedspanningtrees}.} Thus, unfortunately, using this algorithm, which has not been improved for 28 years, seems unlikely to lead to an optimal enumeration of Eulerian trails in $G$.
+For over two decades, the fastest algorithm for enumerating arborescences in $G$ took $\cO(m\log n + n + \totalArbs \log^2 n)$ time, where $n=|V|$, $m=|E|$, and $\totalArbs$ is the number of arborescences in $G$ [Uno, ISAAC 1998].
+Since Uno's algorithm does not lead to an optimal enumeration of Eulerian trails in directed graphs, we were motivated to develop a direct algorithm for this problem.\footnote{Independently of and concurrently with this work, the running time for enumerating arborescences was improved to the optimal $\cO(m + \totalArbs)$ time~\cite{gawrychowski2026enumeratingdirectedspanningtrees} using a rather intricate technique.
+We believe a \emph{direct} and \emph{simple} algorithm for enumerating Eulerian trails in directed graphs remains of interest.}

 Our central contribution is a remarkably simple algorithm to \emph{directly} enumerate the $\totalETs$ Eulerian trails in $G$ in the \emph{optimal} $\cO(m + \totalETs)$ time.
-As a consequence, our result improves on an implementation of the BEST theorem for counting Eulerian trails in $G$ when $\totalETs=o(n^2)$, and, in addition, it unconditionally improves the combinatorial $\cO(m\cdot \totalETs)$-time algorithm of Conte et al.~[FCT 2021] for the same task.
+As a consequence, our result improves on an implementation of the BEST theorem for counting Eulerian trails in $G$ when $\totalETs=o(n^2)$, and also unconditionally improves the combinatorial $\cO(m\cdot \totalETs)$-time algorithm of Conte et al.~[FCT 2021] for the same task.
 Moreover, we show that, with some care, our algorithm can be extended to enumerate Eulerian trails in directed multigraphs in optimal time, enabling applications in bioinformatics and data privacy.